-340 Ylitalo KR, Herman W, Harlow SD.
-Monofilament Insensitivity and Small and Large according to the method of assessment.
+368 Ylitalo KR, Herman W, Harlow SD.
+Monofilament Insensitivity and Small and Large Nerve Fiber Symptoms in Impaired Fasting Glucose.
+Primary Care Diabetes.
+2013;7(4):309-313.
+Primary Question: Summary of Findings: The prevalence of peripheral neuropathy is substantial but varies according to the method of assessment.
 Regardless of assessment method, women with neuropathy and diabetes have larger body sizes, higher HbA1c values, and are more likely to be hypertensive.
 [WG#548C]